 We all have an internal clock, better known as the circadian rhythm.
 That rhythm is the 24-hour internal clock that helps regulate our sleeping and feeding patterns.
 Twice a year, we have to adjust our internal clocks due to the time changes known as daylight saving time and fall-back.

-Daylight saving time ended yesterday, and you may have woken up rather confused if you forgot to set your clocks back an hour.
-The upside to this is you gained an extra hour of much needed sleep.
+For 2019, daylight saving time ends at 2 a.m. on Sunday, Nov.
+3, meaning some people might wake up rather confused if they forgot to set their clocks back an hour.
+(Good news: Your smart phone adjusts itself).
+The upside to this is you gained an extra hour of much-needed sleep.
 The downside is it may take awhile to get your body re-adjusted.